ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 MDTraj
 ~~~~~~

-Using MDTraj, read the MD trajectory and write the data out to
+Converts a trajectory to the MDT format using MDTraj.

-the MDT file.
-MDTraj reads MD trajectories by specifying
-trajectory files and optionally a topology file.
-Multiple files can
+MDTraj reads MD trajectories by specifying trajectory files and optionally
-be used for the trajectory files so that trajectories will be
+a topology file.
+Multiple files can be used for the trajectory files so that
-stitched together.
+trajectories will be stitched together.

 Inputs: